maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 ###### Body
 ```
-Decrypted data as base64 String
+Decrypted byte array as base64 String
 ```

 #### Get Public Key

+Public key will refer to the owner of the Structured Data.
+The public key can be used to assert the ownership of Structured Data.

 ##### Request